microsoft/pxt/docs/extensions/extensions.md

 ### Read user code

 The ``extusercode`` message requests to read the entire set of files in the project.
-The user will be prompted to give permission.
 If successfull, the response contains a ``resp`` field with a map of the file names to file contents.

 ```typescript-ignore
 export interface UserCodeResponse extends ExtensionResponse {